Going off grid: Computationally efficient inference for log-Gaussian Cox processes: Stochastic partial differential equations and Markov random fields

-Piecewise linear approximations to \emph{deterministic} partial differential equations are commonly constructed in physics, engineering and applied mathematics using the finite element method and it is of no surprise that this method was also successfully used by \citet{Lindgren2011} to construct efficient representation of the appropriate Mat\'{e}rn fields.
-When $\alpha=2$, the final outcome of their procedure replaces the slightly frightening SPDE \eqref{SPDE} with the very pleasant equation for the weights in the basis expansion \eqref{basis_expansion}
+Piecewise linear approximations to deterministic partial differential equations are commonly constructed in physics, engineering and applied mathematics using the finite element method, which was used by \citet{Lindgren2011} to efficiently represent the appropriate Mat\'{e}rn fields.
+When $\alpha=2$, the final outcome of their procedure replaces the stochastic partial differential equation \eqref{SPDE} with a simple equation for the weights in the basis expansion \eqref{basis_expansion}

-where $\mathbf{B}$, $\mathbf{C}$ and $\mathbf{G}$ are sparse matrices with easily calculable entries (it's an exercise in primary school-level geometry!) $\partial \Omega$ is the boundary of $\Omega$, $\partial_n\phi_j(s)$ is the normal derivative of $\phi_j(s)$.
-A detailed presentation of these models can be found in \citep{Lindgren2011}, where it is also shown that these models lead exactly to the classical CAR models when computed over a regular lattice.